 Things were bustling during the weekend event, though.
 Patrons hustled for prime parking spaces in the crowded dirt lot surrounding the repurposed building, formerly housing a feed store.

-Inside, artists, entrepreneurs and shoppers bartered, ogled, and chatted around miscellaneous treasures, including vintage cookie jars and birdhouses made from cowboy boots.
+Inside, artists, entrepreneurs and shoppers bartered, ogled, and chatted around miscellaneous treasures, including vintage cookie jars, items made of marine and coastal recovered plastic material yarn and birdhouses made from cowboy boots.
 The band would occasionally interrupt their set as door prizes were announced.
 Between sales, vendors fussed over their storefront decorations, newly painted signs, and merchandise arrangements.

 “We’ve been busy,” said Clay Williams, founder of the commercial space.
 The 23 booths, most of which are arranged neatly along a corridor, were designed by Clay’s wife, Diana Williams, and his sister-in-law, Carolyn Williams.
 The tiny storefronts are reminiscent of a miniaturized Main Street.